Biloxi Pedestrian Accident Lawyer

 While car accidents between two vehicles can result in serious injuries, the results are often particularly devastating when a pedestrian is struck by a car.
 The damages from a pedestrian accident may have a far-reaching impact on an injured person’s financial, personal, and professional livelihood.

 If you or a loved one were hit by a car due to a driver’s careless or reckless behavior, consider reaching out to a Biloxi pedestrian accident lawyer to discuss seeking compensation.
-A compassionate and dedicated personal injury lawyer could help to guide you through each step of the legal process, from gathering evidence to filing a claim and negotiating with insurance companies.
+A compassionate and dedicated personal injury attorney could help to guide you through each step of the legal process, from gathering evidence to filing a claim and negotiating with insurance companies.

 What are the Obligations of Biloxi Drivers?

 All drivers assume a legal duty of care toward all other motorists, passengers, and pedestrians around them on public roadways.
 This duty requires them to operate their vehicles in a responsible manner and follow the safety rules of the road that are designed to protect us all.

 If a driver fails to uphold this duty and breaks the safety rules, and a pedestrian is injured as a result of their neglect, that pedestrian has legal rights to seek compensation by filing a civil claim.
 A pedestrian accident lawyer in Biloxi could help a person injured under such circumstances understand the obligations of an at-fault driver and how they may request recovery for their damages.

 Not every collision between a driver and a pedestrian is automatically considered to be the driver’s fault.
 The plaintiff in any injury case must first be able to prove that the at-fault driver failed in their legal duty of care, as described above.